VarunSelvam/Kaggle_House_Prices/README.md

 # File Info:

-- final_project_report: summarized view of findings
+- **Machine Learning Project**: contains the code and detailed explanations of findings.
-- Machine Learning Project: contains the code and detailed explanations of findings.
+- Other Files contain visualizations and some other extra code.
+The above file however is the most important.